zzzprojects/learn-orm/tutorials/dapper-fluentmap/environment-setup.md

 <img src="images/setup-7.png" alt="Dapper.SimpleCRUD installed successfully">

-Once **Dapper.FluentMap** has been successfully installed, you will also need to install [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient) NuGet package.
+Once **Dapper.FluentMap** has been successfully installed.
+You will also need to install [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient) NuGet package.

 You are now ready to start your application.